 - Consent can be withdrawn or modified at any time.

 - Consent is not implicit in a person's manner of dress.

 - Accepting a meal, a gift, or an invitation for a date does not imply or constitute consent.

 - Silence, passivity, or lack of resistance does not necessarily constitute consent.

 - Initiation by someone who a reasonable person knows or should have known to be deemed incapacitated is not consent.

-In the context of this policy, incapacitation is the state in which a person’s physical ability is so limited, or perception or judgment is so impaired, that he or she lacks the capacity to make or act on conscious decisions.
+In the context of this policy, incapacitation is the state in which a person’s perception or judgment is so impaired that he or she lacks the cognitive capacity to make or act on conscious decisions.
 The use of drugs or alcohol can cause incapacitation.
 An individual who is incapacitated is unable to consent to a sexual activity.
 Engaging in sexual activity with an individual who is incapacitated (and therefore unable to consent), where a person knows or ought reasonably to have understood that the individual is incapacitated, constitutes sexual misconduct.

 Resolution of Complaints and Grievances in Matters Involving Sexual Misconduct